 Install the Wowza Streaming Engine on a clean operating system.
 If you want to update your earlier version of Wowza Streaming Engine to Wowza Streaming Engine 4.8.5, see Update your Wowza Streaming Engine installation for instructions.

 Wowza Streaming Engine 4.8.5 is built on Java 9 (OpenJDK Java SE JRE 9.0.4) and supports Java versions 9 - 12.
 Earlier versions of Java aren't supported.

 Notes: Previous versions of Wowza Streaming Engine media server software were built on Java 8.
 If you're updating an earlier installation of Wowza Streaming Engine to version 4.7.8 or later, you must install OpenJDK Java SE JRE 9.0.4 before running the Wowza Streaming Engine updater.
 For your convenience, we've provided the OpenJDK Java SE JRE 9.0.4 files as a zip on the Downloads tab of your Wowza account.
 For more information, see Manually install and troubleshoot Java on Wowza Streaming Engine.

 You can use Wowza Streaming Engine Manager with the latest versions of most modern web browsers that support HTML5 and Cascading Style Sheets level 3 (CSS 3).
 We recommend that you use the latest version of the Chrome browser for best results.

 Note: Wowza Streaming Engine Manager was tested extensively using the Google Chrome web browser.
 Manager functionality and performance may vary on other web browsers.
-Browser updates that occur after this release of the Wowza Streaming Engine software may also impact functionality and performance and Wowza will work to address any new issues as quickly as possible.
+Browser updates that occur after this release of Wowza Streaming Engine may also impact functionality and performance and Wowza will work to address any new issues as quickly as possible.